Strengths-based working in a complex system to deliver financially sustainable stronger patient outcomes and improved operational outcomes.

 A local authority cannot change a local High Needs system by itself.
 However, local systems have often not set out what their ambitions are, which can prevent them from working effectively together with partners to meet outcomes early and ensure value and fairness.

 If a shared ambition is set out in a clear and specific way, it can be measured.
 The more it can be demonstrated that the ambition is being achieved, the more confidence and momentum will be built across partners and parents.
-However, first we need to unpick the evidence of how well the local system is performing in relation to demand, cost and outcomes, in order to understand the level of ambition to strive for and to enable everyone involved to align around a common goal.
+However, first we need to unpick the evidence of how well the local system is performing.
+In SEND this means how well it is meeting children’s needs and helping them to achieve their outcomes.
+This is needed to understand the level of ambition to strive for and to enable everyone involved to align around a common goal.

-In Lincolnshire, the DCS felt there wasn’t a clear enough ambition amongst all organisations in the system as to how to respond to rising demand and costs.
-Working with the council and its partners, we carried out analysis together to better understand opportunities to reframe and rebalance the High Needs system.
+In Lincolnshire, the DCS felt there wasn’t a clear enough ambition amongst all organisations in the system as to how to respond to changing SEND needs.
+Working with the council and its partners, we carried out analysis together to better understand opportunities to strengthen the High Needs system, and to ensure that children’s needs are met at the right time and in the right ways.
 This showed that:

 We fed this analysis into system ambition sessions with system partners (including parents, and representatives from both the health and education sectors) and asked ‘what is it that we want to achieve for children with additional needs with the resources we have, and how are we aspiring to be different in five years’ time?’.
 The outcome was a specific, measurable, inclusive ambition for the children and families in Lincolnshire’s High Needs system.

-From 2020 to 2021, IMPOWER supported Lincolnshire to implement a range of interventions at scale with a focus on delivering better outcomes by responding earlier and/or differently at lower cost.
+From 2020 to 2021, IMPOWER supported Lincolnshire to implement a range of interventions at scale with a focus on delivering better outcomes by responding earlier and/or differently to meet children’s needs.

-Crucially these interventions were targeted at three key ‘demand points’ across the child or young person’s journey.
+Crucially these interventions were targeted at three key points across the child or young person’s journey.

 This approach was taken in recognition of the complexity of the High Needs System, in which so many different teams, agencies and influences are at work.
 In such a complex landscape there are no silver bullets; no one organisation or intervention alone would be enough to deliver the impact required.